 "Today in the hinterlands, there are some mathematical geoscientists doing very original work involving applications that we'd barely thought about earlier.
 I'll mention one of today's pioneers, whose focus is on mathematical morphology of geological features, Daya Sagar of the Indian Statistical Institute at the Bangalore Centre.
 Notably he's been at it for two decades and has published a lot, including a seminal 546-page book in 2013 entitled "Mathematical Morphology in Geomorphology and GISci" that spans much of the field.
 Let's face it, the shapes or forms of geological objects are tantalizing, and some can be astoundingly complex.
 Landscapes, for example, often exhibit complex forms.
 Trying to describe their shapes alone can be challenging, but the greater challenge is to explain the processes and morphological forms that affect each other.
 Everyday features, such as stream meanders on broad floodplains, or lakes on floodplains with short lives, may be common, but they are not simple to categorize or analyze.
 All the while we're dealing with interdependencies between features and processes.
 Interdependencies are invariably accompanied by complex cyclic and chaotic behavior.
 So do you still want to make predictions?
 Take heart, though, because there are some new tools to help you, and that's where Daya's work is relevant".

 5. Honours and Awards: For the accomplishments evidenced through his teaching wide across the globe, internationally acclaimed books, and research contributions published in international journals related to mathematical geosciences and spatial informatics, Prof. Sagar has already received several honours and awards.
-He was elected as a member of New York Academy of Sciences in 1995, as a Fellow of Royal Geographical Society in 2000, as a Senior Member of IEEE Geoscience and Remote Sensing Society in 2003, as a Fellow of the Indian Geophysical Union in 2011.
-He is also a member of American Geophysical Union since 2004, and a life member of International Association for Mathematical Geosciences (IAMG) since 2006.
+He was elected as a member of New York Academy of Sciences in 1995, as a Fellow of Royal Geographical Society in 2000, as a Senior Member of IEEE Geoscience and Remote Sensing Society in 2003, as a Fellow of the Indian Geophysical Union in 2011, and as Fellow of the Indian Academy of Sciences (in 2022.
+He is also a member of American Geophysical Union since 2004, and is a Member of the AGU's Honors and Recognition Committee (HRC) 2022-2023, and a life member of International Association for Mathematical Geosciences (IAMG) since 2006.
 Andhra Pradesh Academy of Sciences awarded him 'Dr. Balakrishna Memorial award in 1995 for his 'Attempt to Establish an Integrated Mathematical Approach to Study Certain Geoscientific Aspects'.
 He was awarded the Krishnan Medal of the Indian Geophysical Union in 2002 'for his Significant Studies in the Field of Applications of Remote Sensing, Mathematical Morphology, and Fractals to Study Certain Surface Water Bodies'.
-He was the only Asian conferred 'Georges Matheron Award - 2011 with Lectureship' of the IAMG for Outstanding Research Ability in the Field of Spatial Statistics or Mathematical Morphology, and the Award of IAMG Certificate of Appreciation - 2018 for exceptional work on behalf of the IAMG.
+He was the only Asian conferred 'Georges Matheron Award - 2011 with Lectureship' of the IAMG for Outstanding Research Ability in the Field of Spatial Statistics or Mathematical Morphology, the Award of IAMG Certificate of Appreciation - 2018 for exceptional work on behalf of the IAMG, and the IEEE Geoscience and Remote Sensing Society (GRSS) Distinguished Lecturer (DL) for 2020-2023.

 He, presently, lives in Bangalore with his wife Latha and sons Saketh and Sriniketh.